harness/developer-hub/release-notes/delegate.md

 ## Hotfix version 79906

-- Helm deployments timed out after the initial installation/upgrade phase, preventing the execution of a Helm rollback.
+- Helm deployment steps timed out after the initial installation/upgrade phase, preventing the execution of a Helm rollback.
+(CDS-73264)

    This issue is now fixed.